Prospect Bluff Historic Sites: Negro Fort (1815–16)

 It is hard to imagine the horrible scene that greeted the first Americans to stand here on the morning of July 27, 1816.
 The remains of 230 persons killed in the magazine explosion lay scattered about.
 They also found an arsenal of ten cannons, 2,500 muskets and over 150 barrels of black powder.
 Some original timbers from the octagonal magazine were uncovered here by excavations.

 The trading post of John Forbes and Company, storekeeper Edward Doyle, was reestablished following the destruction of the fort.

+The discord reoccurred when similar tensions resurfaced between Jackson and the Spanish, at the time of the First Seminole War.
+To facilitate a more cordial relationship with the Spanish, the recent issues of slave insurrection were portrayed as attributable to perfidious British influences during the War of 1812.
+(Note: Letter from John Quincy Adams to George W. Erving, United States Ambassador to Spain dated December 12, 1818.
+'To this letter are annexed fourteen documents, the greater part of which consist of remonstrations, addressed during the late war between the United States and Great Britain to British officers, against their continual violations of the neutrality of the Spanish territory.')

 Fort Gadsden (1818–21)

 To secure the militarily significant Prospect Bluff, protect commerce on the river, prevent the recreation of a fugitive slave community—new fugitives were arriving—, and as a base for his further invasion of Florida, in 1818 General Jackson directed Lieutenant James Gadsden, of the Army Corps of Engineers, to rebuild the fort, which he did within the earthworks that had protected Negro Fort, as it was much smaller.
 The fort needed a new name; Jackson named it Fort Gadsden.
 However, an aide to General Andrew Jackson reported to his superior in August 1818 that Fort Gadsden was "a temporary work, hastily erected, and of perishable materials, without constant repair, it could not last more than four or five years."
 It was abandoned in 1821, the year Florida became a U.S. territory and there was no longer a national border to defend.

 Fort Gadsden had no direct involvement in any military endeavor, either in 1818–1821 or during the Civil War.